thm-mni-ii/JooMDD/development/README.md

 *   Merge Plugin with eJSL:
-you need both plugins as zip files (EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip and ProjectWizard.zip).  ("EJSL2.9.1" is just the project name) copy ProjectWizard.zip\ProjectWizard\classes to EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip\EJSL2.9.1.idea copy the part (<extensions ... until < /idea-plugin>) of the wizard plugin.xml file to the eJSL plugin.xml file.
+you need both plugins as zip files (EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip and ProjectWizard.zip).  ("EJSL2.9.1" is just the project name) copy ProjectWizard.zip\ProjectWizard\classes to EJSL2.9.1.idea-1.0.0-SNAPSHOT.zip\EJSL2.9.1.idea copy the part (<depends ... until < /idea-plugin>) of the wizard plugin.xml file to the eJSL plugin.xml file.
 Paste it between .../depends>  (here)  <xi:include...

+* **Imprtant:** Change url in updatePlugins.xml to github url!

 ###### Project Wizard under PHPStorm ######